SamuelKos/henxel/README.md

 # Henxel
 GUI-editor for Python development.
-Tested to work with Debian 12 and Windows 11.
+Tested to work with Debian 12, Windows 11 and macOS 12.

 # Featuring